oyerohabib/pomodoro/README.md

 ## Prerequisites

 - [NodeJS](https://nodejs.org/en/) version 14+
-- [Docker](https://docs.docker.com/engine/install/ubuntu/) (optional, if you will be running the game with docker)
+- [Docker](https://docs.docker.com/engine/install/ubuntu/) (optional, if you will be running the App with docker)

 ## 📦 Technologies